vvmurthy/ipilab-assignments/README.md

 to change any of the default settings if it asks you for import settings.
 Once imported, it may take a few minutes for the `ipilab-assignments` folder to be set up.

+*Note*: Once `ipilab-assigments` folder has been imported, you still may not be able to run any files.
+If this happens to you, you may need to set up the project SDK.
+This is a notification you may see on the top of the panel where you are writing your code.

+Click `Setup Project SDK`, then click on `Configure`.
+Click the green plus sign, then navigate to `C:\Program Files\Java\jdk-1.8.{something here}\` and click on the folder that says JDK 1.8.{something}.
+This will set up IntelliJ to use the java that you just downloaded.

 Once the `ipilab-assigments` folder is set up,
 You should be greeted with several subfolders, including one called `src`.